Dennis the Menace and Gnasher: Theme park

 Dennis was the main mascot for the Beanoland section in Chessington World of Adventures, from 1999 to 2010.
 He was a meet and greet character as well as the subject of a short-lived amusement show located in his treehouse.
 A funhouse in which children could fire foam balls at each other was built later and named "Dennis' Madhouse".

 Musical

 In 2015, it was announced that a musical based on the comics will be presented for the Old Vic Theatre in London as part of artistic director Matthew Warchus' musical commissioning programme with producers Scott Rudin and Sonia Friedman.
 Playwright and poet Caroline Bird is writing the book.
-More details to be announced.

 Broadcast owners

 ITV had broadcast rights from 1990 to 1995 and the BBC since 1996.